Viewing 2015: Master of International Communication with the degree of Master of International Relations

 The research project component of the degree can help prepare students for higher level tertiary study.

-- Flexibility: students also study elective units chosen from a range of communications and international relations disciplines and have the option to choose evening classes to help balance work requirements
+- Flexibility: study elective units from a range of communications and international relations disciplines; have the option of evening classes to help balance work requirements

 - Coaching in academic and essay-writing skills is provided within the program

-- Students can gain credit towards the degree and develop their career opportunities by completing one of the international internship programs especially designed for Masters students in an approved institution in Australia or overseas
+- Gain credit towards the degree and develop career opportunities by completing one of the international internship programs especially designed for Masters students in an approved institution in Australia or overseas

 - Access to leading academics in the fields of international relations theory, democratisation, human rights, globalisation, security studies, regionalisation, and global political economy